Musician Fights for His Job After Union Officials Demand Membership, Dues

 Wilkofsky v.
 American Fed. of Musicians

-But Glen hasn’t played in the symphony since 2020.
-Covid shut down the symphony for a period, but Glen’s union is trying to shut him out permanently.
+• Glen hadn’t played in the symphony since 2020.
+Covid shut down the symphony for a period, but Glen’s union tried to shut him out permanently.
 Why?
 Because he stopped paying union dues when he realized his money was funding union political activity he disagreed with.

 Union Threatens Musician’s Job